 User personas can also help tailor your content strategies to connect with specific audiences in ways that are meaningful to them.
 Your messaging, the channels you use, how often you communicate, and even when – these can all be informed by a digital marketing plan that uses strong segmentation and the right reporting tools.
 You’ll learn more about your audiences over time.
 And as you do you’ll be able to make your efforts even more relevant.

 Measure the success of your digital marketing plan, and learn from it

 To evaluate your plan and its efficacy, make sure you’re looking at the right metrics.
-Analyze your data and look for trends.
+Analyse your data and look for trends.
 Do you understand the KPIs?
 While conversions are the ultimate goal, understanding your audience’s full ecosystem of actions and behaviors will allow you to reach success.
 The more granular you can get with your reporting, the more insight you’ll have.
-With the right data visualization tools, you will easily be able to see if you’re reaching your objectives.
+With the right data visualisation tools, you will easily be able to see if you’re reaching your objectives.

 Doing business under COVID-19 has taught us that adjusting with agility and grace is essential.
 Your digital marketing plan is a roadmap for success that requires some flexibility; a plan that’s too rigid becomes irrelevant fast.
 While we can’t yet predict what lessons we’ll learn this year, with the right plan in place, we’ll be ready for anything.

 Staying ahead of the marketing game in 2021